deliveroo/deliveroo.engineering/_posts/2019-03-06-shipping-quickly-with-a-large-team.md

 On the Payments team, we recently came up against a situation where we need to build a greenfield app, had tight deadlines, and had 7 engineers available.
 Amazing! there are 7 engineers available!... now how can we work effectively?

 Should we adhere to the [two pizza rule](http://blog.idonethis.com/two-pizza-team/), where a team should not be larger than what two pizzas can feed?
-This is backed by science and is an great rule to follow.
+This is backed by science and is a great rule to follow.
 However, if we followed it, our team size would be 2-3, maybe 4 if we're not very hungry that day.
-So we stepped back and thought about how can we meet the requirements and deliver this quickly, effectively, and have all 7 engineers contributing.
+So we stepped back and thought about how we can meet the requirements and deliver this quickly, effectively, and have all 7 engineers contributing.

 We shipped the product on time with all 7 engineers contributing.
 These were some techniques we used.